-The low-stage uses refrigerant R-508B.
-High pressure liquid refrigerant is fed from the condenser circuit of the cascade condenser, through the filter-drier and capillary tube.
-The capillary tube feeds the finned evaporator coil, which is located in the air plenum where heat is absorbed to provide a cooling effect within the chamber.
+The Low-Stage uses refrigerant R-508B.
+High pressure liquid refrigerant is fed from the condenser circuit of the cascade condenser, through the filter-drier and liquid-line solenoid valve to the capillary tube/strainer assembly.
+The capillary tubes feed the finned evaporator coil, which is located in the air plenum where heat is absorbed to provide a cooling effect within the chamber.
 The refrigerant vapor travels through the suction line to the compressor suction inlet.
 The compressor takes the low pressure vapor and compresses it, increasing both the pressure and the temperature.
 The hot, high pressure vapor is forced out the compressor discharge valve and into the desuperheater.
-The finned coil desuperheater to removes some of the heat of compression.
+As the high pressure vapor passes through the desuperheater, it is cooled by a fan, which blows ambient air across the finned surface to remove the heat of compression.
 Next, the vapor goes through the oil separator, which returns any entrained oil back to the compressor's crankcase.
 The vapor flows through the condenser circuit of the cascade condenser, where it is condensed back into a liquid.